cbrackley/capC-MAP/README.rst

   conda install capc-map

+Some further details on conda installation are given below.
 If you do not have conda on your system, you will need to install the requirements listed above separately.
 Then install capC-MAP with the following steps:

 1. Download the source code or clone from github.